binarynoise/CaptivePortalAutoLogin/Readme.md

 #### Starting the Service

 1. Open the app
+2. Grant permissions
-2. Toggle on the **Service Status** switch to enable the background monitoring service
+3. Toggle on the **Service Status** switch to enable the background monitoring service
-3. The service will automatically detect and liberate captive portals when you connect to Wi-Fi networks
+4. The service will automatically detect and liberate captive portals when you connect to Wi-Fi networks

 #### Manual Liberation